 If you are looking to give your kitchen or bathroom a style makeover, it is likely that you will want to make some changes to the look of your cabinets.
 It might be that you want to give the room a whole new style or that you just want to neaten and brighten up your existing cabinets and other furniture.

 A much more economical way to achieve these changes than buying a whole new set of cabinets is to reface or refinish your existing ones.
-Refacing and refinishing means that you can change the appearance of an existing cabinet without having to spend big on new ones by changing or updating the cabinet door, while leaving the storage part of it as it is.
+Refacing and refinishing means that you can change the appearance of an existing cabinet without having to spend big on new ones by changing or updating the cabinet door, while leaving the storage part (the cabinet box) as is.

-Refacing or resurfacing means that the cabinet door or drawer front is resurfaced with a laminate or wood veneer replacement material.
+Cabinet Refacing or resurfacing means that the cabinet door or drawer front is resurfaced with a laminate or wood veneer replacement material while the cabinet box stays the same.
 You can also change face frames, cabinet side panels and mouldings so that they all match.
 If your cabinet doors and drawers aren’t in great condition, refacing is the ideal way to spruce them up, give them a new lease of life and give them an overall neatness.